WHO ARE OUR PARTICIPANTS IN

-Operation Backpack provides new and gently used backpacks to the homeless (many of whom are veterans) stocked with toiletries, food, street supplies, and first aid supplies.
-Operation Backpack is our flagship program, and one that can save lives.
-Our volunteer staff and trained outreach volunteers seek out and identify homeless men and women in the Nashville and surrounding areas, then give the gift of a backpack filled with needed items.
-As you might imagine, men and women who are homeless, or who are housing insecure, are in desperate need of the toiletries, street supplies, and first aid items that are in our backpacks. .
+Operation Backpack is an overarching program for the street outreach services we provide.
+This is our flagship program, and one that can save lives.
+Our staff and trained outreach volunteers seek out and identify men and women living in homelessness in the Nashville and surrounding areas, then give the gift of food, clothing, street supplies, and referrals to other organizations that can provide physical and mental health services, social services, and housing navigation .
+As you might imagine, men and women who are homeless, or who are housing insecure, are in desperate need of the items we deliver.

-During the past eleven years we have distributed hundreds of backpacks annually.
-If you can envision life without a clean pair of socks, a toothbrush, or a band aid, you can understand how needed our backpacks are.
-Also, our backpacks are often the first gateway to becoming housed, as we are able to determine other needs, such as medical, mental health, ID cards, and nutrition, and refer to other agencies who can help.
+If you can envision life without a clean pair of socks, a toothbrush, or a band aid, you can understand how needed our items are.
+Also, our distributions of goods is often the first gateway to becoming housed, since we are able to determine other needs, such as medical, mental health, ID cards, and nutrition, and refer to other agencies who can help.
 Eventually, all of this can lead to housing.

 Sometimes, men and women living in homelessness, or those who are in danger of losing housing, or those who have been recently housed, come to our learning center to learn job and life skills.
 From learning affect and respect, teamwork, leadership, goal setting and follow through, our farm-based learning center and therapy animals change lives.

 Of course, none of this could happen without you.
-We need outreach volunteers, volunteers to help collect items for the backpacks, and volunteers to help fill the packs.
+We need outreach volunteers, volunteers to help collect items for distribution, and volunteers to help sort and pack items.
 From 4-H and church groups to businesses and other organizations, we rely on you to help us make a difference.
 Please contact us if you are interested in helping with Operation Backpack.